Thesola10/YC_English/README.md

 process as much as I could without sharing copyrighted data.

-_(of course, if you were to look for it, I'm sure someone out there is redistributing pre-patched files, but that's illegal so I can't condone this.)_
+_(of course, if you were to look for it, I'm sure someone out there will end up redistributing pre-patched files, but that's illegal so I can't condone this.)_